Dongwan-Wani/team_47/README.md

 ## General Info
 This browser based web application to ...
-PM: Daniel Zhang
+PM: Daniel Zhang <br>
-developer: Dongwan Kim A01205697
+Developer: Dongwan Kim A01205697

 ## Technologies
 Technologies used for this project: